skeggse/node-leash/README.md

 ### Streaming

-`node-leash` is an extension of [Stream](http://nodejs.org/api/stream.html), and as such can be used with other streams via `pipe`.
+`node-leash` is an extension of [Stream](http://nodejs.org/api/stream.html) for Node.js v0.10, and as such can be used with other streams via `pipe`.
 Most importantly, `node-leash` can be used with the `net` module, providing automatic serialization and parsing of events across a network connection.

-Check out examples/tcp-*.js for a complete example.
+Check out examples for a complete example.

-## About

-`node-leash` was created as a helper library for the upcoming `node-bulldog`, a robust khashmir-based DHT implementation for node.

 ### TODO

 - Add unittests!
-- Enhance ReadableStream implementation!
 - Add some form of JSON serialization, to handle transfer of objects?
 - Add RPC!
+- Improve id allocation to enhance protocol backwards compatibility

 ## License